LeeSpeed/social-platform/journal/instructions/week01.md

 ### Build Container

 Ensure you're in the root directory before running the below command.
 For me, it will be: ./social-platform/
+NOTE: Set tag for the build image?
+Otherwise, it will default to 'latest'.

 ```sh
 docker build -t  backend-flask ./backend-flask